kavehtehrani/gnome-speech2text/README.md

 ### System Dependencies

-- GNOME Shell 46 or later
+- GNOME Shell 46 or later (tested up to GNOME 48)
 - Python 3.8 or later
 - FFmpeg (for audio recording)
 - xdotool (for text insertion on X11 only)